Skip to content

 Terminal window

-npm install -g hypertask_cli
+npm install -g @hypertask/hypertask_cli

 Verify the installation: